enbochen/Tekkiwartti-WPA2-KRACK/docs/slide.md

 ---

-# So, what?
+# So, whattt?

-When: discoverd in 2016, notified vendors at July 14, 2017, publish in Public at Oct 16, 2017
+- When: discoverd in 2016, notified vendors at July 14, 2017, publish in Public at Oct 16, 2017

-Who: Mathy Vanhoef (Belgian PhD Researcher of Network Security & Applied Crypto)
+- Who: Mathy Vanhoef (Belgian PhD Researcher of Network Security & Applied Crypto)

-What: All wireless traffic could potentially be decrypted
+- What:  Any data or information that the victim transmits can be decrypted, inject packets (TKIP or GCMP ONLY)

-Why: protocol design flaw (WPA2 four-way handshakes) + software bug (linux based systems)
+- Why: protocol design flaw (WPA2 four-way handshakes) + implementation bug (linux based systems)

-How: reinstall an already-in-use key by manipulating and replaying handshake messages
+- How: reinstall an already-in-use key by manipulating and replaying handshake messages

-Vulnerable devices:
+- Affected devices:
     * Any device that uses Wi-Fi is likely vulnerable
     * Especially Linux and Android, but also the WPA2 implementations of other operating systems (macOS, iOS, Windows).
     * Access points that use the affected 802.11r standard or are set up as repeaters

 ---
 ![paper](../resources/pics/paper.png)